gecche/laravel-multidomain/README.md

 The detection of the right HTTP domain is done by using the `$_SERVER['SERVER_NAME']` PHP variable.

+IMPORTANT NOTE: in some execution environments $_SERVER['SERVER_NAME'] is not instantiated, so this package does not work properly until you customize the detection of HTTP domains as described below.

 #### Customizing the detection of HTTP domains